 Online Weight Loss Bible Studies

 If you want to take a class, click here and check out the links to see if the class seems like a good fit for you.
-I don’t always know the leaders personally, but am very grateful to those of you who lead classes and are willing to welcome others to your classes!
+I don’t run these Bible studies, nor do I always know the leaders personally, but am very grateful to those who lead classes and are willing to welcome others to their classes.

 Other Christian Weight Loss Resources

 Blog Posts and YouTube Channel